mcb-job-tests/jpm-js-test/README.md

 You may use https://www.getpostman.com/ for manual testing.

-Please Note: The front-end will only update any changes to the back-end mongoDB after a page refresh or after navigating to either of the app's main Client/Sales routes via the GUI tabs provided.
+Please Note: The front-end will only update manual changes made to the back-end's mongoDB (via Postman) after a page refresh or after navigating to either of the app's main Client/Sales routes via the GUI tabs provided.